laobaixing/Data_Science_Pipeline/README.md

 # Stock Analysis
 > This project builds a pipeline to automatically update and analyze stock.
 It manages the whole data processing, analyzing and modeling through Luigi and demonstrates the results through Python Dash and other methods.
+Please note, the project is used as an example for general data science analysis instead of a solution for stock trading.

 ## Table of Contents